 Components of SDN Network Architecture

-In order to further understand how SDN network works, six main components of SDN architecture will be introduced in this part.
+In order to further understand how SDN network works, six main components of SDN network architecture will be introduced in this part.

 1. Network Devices